GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 twitter-api-credentials.js
 ```

-Now, let's double-check that we've setup everything correctly and that our secrets won't be committed by creating the `twitter-api-credentials.js` file and adding some irrelevant text to it.
+Now, let's double-check that we've setup everything correctly and that our secrets won't be unintentionally committed.
+We'll start by creating the `twitter-api-credentials.js` file and adding some irrelevant text to it.
 Here we're using the `>>` Unix command to append the text `12345` to the `twitter-api-credentials.js` file, then outputting the contents of the file using the `cat` command:

 ```bash
 $ touch twitter-api-credentials.js